In BigchainDB, transactions are used to register, issue, create or transfer things (e.g. assets).

 A CREATE transaction can be used to register, issue, create or otherwise initiate the history of a single thing (or asset) in BigchainDB.
 For example, one might register an identity or a creative work.
 The things are often called “assets” but they might not be literal assets.

 BigchainDB supports divisible assets as of BigchainDB Server v0.8.0.
 That means you can create/register an asset with an initial number of “shares.”
 For example, A CREATE transaction could register a truckload of 50 oak trees.
 Each share of a divisible asset must be interchangeable with each other share; the shares must be fungible.

 A CREATE transaction can have one or more outputs.
 Each output has an associated amount: the number of shares tied to that output.
 For example, if the asset consists of 50 oak trees, one output might have 35 oak trees for one set of owners, and the other output might have 15 oak trees for another set of owners.

 Each output also has an associated condition: the condition that must be met (by a TRANSFER transaction) to transfer/spend the output.
 BigchainDB supports a variety of conditions, a subset of the Interledger Protocol (ILP) crypto-conditions.
-For details, see the section about conditions in the IPDB Transaction Spec.
+For details, see the section titled Transaction Components: Conditions in the relevant BigchainDB Transactions Spec.

 Each output also has a list of all the public keys associated with the conditions on that output.
-Loosely speaking, that list might be interpreted as the list of "owners."
+Loosely speaking, that list might be interpreted as the list of “owners.”
 A more accurate word might be fulfillers, signers, controllers, or transfer-enablers.
-See the note about "owners" in the IPDB Transaction Spec.
+See the section titled A Note about Owners in the relevant BigchainDB Transactions Spec.